 Seek medical attention as soon after the injury as possible.
 When you speak to the doctor make sure that you provide specifics about how the injury happened and let them know that it is a work injury.
 If you have had previous injuries to the same area it is necessary to discuss the details with your physician.
 The medical report should indicate exactly what you were doing when the injury happened.
 For example, if you were lifting a box at work making sure that the doctor notes that in his report.

 You will need to prove that your injuries occurred as a result of your work.
 A skilled Atlanta workers’ compensation attorney will review your case and help you gather the documentation you need in order to obtain workers’ compensation benefits.
 If specific treatment recommendations were denied, your attorney will assist in resolving the situation so you can receive the treatment you need as part of your workers’ compensation benefits.
-If you were injured at work, contact The Bader Law Firm to schedule a consultation today.
+If you were injured at work, contact Bader Scott Injury Lawyers to schedule a consultation today.